GalFawkes/Git-Smart-EECS444/README.md

 `cd Webscraper`
 `pip install -r requirements.txt`
 ### Other notes
 Currently, this scans the topics page of GitHub and pulls any new repositories into `scraperresults.csv`.
-It's configured to run every 15 mins for five hours via the loops in webscraper.py.
+It's configured to run every 15 mins for several hours via the loops in webscraper.py.
 Stretch goals are to allow for interactive time-setting via the application or as arguments on the command line